madmaze/pytesseract/README.rst

   (additional info how to install the engine on Linux, Mac OSX and Windows).
   You must be able to invoke the tesseract command as *tesseract*.
-If this isn't the case, for example because tesseract isn't in your PATH, you will have to change the "tesseract_cmd" variable at the top of *tesseract.py*.
+If this isn't the case, for example because tesseract isn't in your PATH, you will have to change the "tesseract_cmd" variable ``pytesseract.pytesseract.tesseract_cmd``.
   Under Debian/Ubuntu you can use the package **tesseract-ocr**.
   For Mac OS users. please install homebrew package **tesseract**.

 | Installing via pip:
-See the `pytesseract package page <https://pypi.python.org/pypi/pytesseract>`_ for more information.
+Check the `pytesseract package page <https://pypi.python.org/pypi/pytesseract>`_ for more information.

 .. code-block:: bash